bmrichardson/bmrichardson.github.io/content/authors/admin/_index.md

   link: https://github.com/bmrichardson

 superuser: true
-title: Bradley M. Richardson
+title: Bradley M. Richardson, PhD
 user_groups:
 - Researchers
 - Visitors
 ---

-I am a doctoral candidate in the Department of Wildlife, Fisheries, and Aquaculture at Mississippi State University.
-My dissertation research is focused on the eco-epidemiology of a bacterial pathogen in farm-raised Channel Catfish (_Ictalurus punctatus_) of Mississippi and surrounding states.
+I am a doctoral graduate from the Department of Wildlife, Fisheries, and Aquaculture at Mississippi State University.
+My dissertation research focused on the eco-epidemiology of a bacterial pathogen in farm-raised Channel Catfish (_Ictalurus punctatus_) of Mississippi and surrounding states.
 My research interests cover a wide breadth of aquatic ecology including macroinvertebrate and fish community structures, species interactions, predator-prey interactions, as well as general ecology and life histories.
 I also have a strong interest in educational research, particularly in how note-taking effects information retention in the classroom.